Reveal-Energy-Services/orchid-python-api/README.md

 # Introduction

-This project defines the implementation of the Python API for ImageFrac4.
+This project defines the implementation of the Python API for Orchid.

-Specifically, the `image_frac` package exposes the ImageFrac4 API to Python applications and the Python REPL.
+Specifically, the `orchid` package exposes the Orchid API to Python applications and the Python REPL.
 Additionally, this project contains a number of demonstration applications:

 - `plot_trajectories.py`